Stellar Transient Populations 🔍

 # set overwrite to False to add to the file

-If you population did not contain any BBH mergers, all the “Number of Systems” will be 0 and you won’t be able to open the file in the next cell.
+If your population did not contain any BBH mergers, all the “Number of Systems” will be 0, and you won’t be able to open the file in the next cell.

 If you ran the population with the tutorial populations, you should have a total of 636 merging BBHs.

-You can even combined multiple runs at the same metallicity together, if you like.
-This will combine their simualted and underlying masses.
+You can even combine multiple runs at the same metallicity together, if you like.
+This will combine their simulated mass.

 [ ]: